isomerpages/nrf-corp/pages/Frequently Asked Questions (FAQ).md

 **What are the job or internship opportunities available at the National Research Foundation (NRF)?**

 Please visit [Careers@Gov](http://careers.pageuppeople.com/688/cwlive/en/filter/?=&search-keyword=&brand=national%20research%20foundation&job-mail-subscribe-privacy=agree) for a listing of job and internship opportunities at NRF.

+Follow our [LinkedIn page](https://sg.linkedin.com/company/nrfsg) for updates on job and internship opportunities.

 **I would like to book facilities at CREATE.
 Who should I contact?**